Frequently Asked Questions on Shoulder Pains answered by leading Singapore Physiotherapy Clinic

 Are you experiencing shoulder pain?
 Schedule an appointment with one of our physiotherapists today.
-Simply contact us via one of the 3 methods below.
+Contact us or click on the WhatsApp button to speak with us.

 - What are the common causes of shoulder pains?

-- At what point should i see a physiotherapist for my shoulder pain?
+- At what point should I see a physiotherapist for my shoulder pain or sore shoulder?

 - How is shoulder pain diagnosed?